Ideal-specific elimination orders form a star-shaped region: Notation

 \subsection{Universal elimination orders}

 In the following we assume $\I$ to be some ideal in $\K[X][U]$.
-A class of monomial orders, which provides a reduced Gr\"obner basis for the elimination ideal is the set of elimination orders; these orders are traditionally used to calculate the elimination Ideal via Gr\"obner-bases.
+A class of monomial orders, which provides a reduced Gr\"obner basis for the elimination ideal $\I\cap\K[X]$ is the set of elimination orders; these orders are traditionally used to calculate the elimination ideal via Gr\"obner bases.

 \begin{defn} A monomial order $\prec$ on $\K[X][U]$ is called \emph{\textbf{universal} elimination order} for $U$, if

 \end{defn}